Federal Ministries of Nigeria

-The Federal Ministries of Nigeria are civil service departments that are responsible for delivering various types of government service.
+The Federal Ministries of Nigeria are civil service departments that are responsible for delivering various government services.
 Each ministry is headed by a Permanent Secretary who reports to a Minister in the Federal Cabinet.

 Some government functions are provided by "commissions" or parastatals (government-owned corporations) that may be independent or associated with a ministry.

 Ministries

 At times, ministries are amalgamated and at other times they are split.
 Thus Halima Tayo Alao was appointed Minister of Environment and Housing on 26 July 2007 by President Umaru Yar'Adua.

 After a cabinet reshuffle, in December 2008 Nduese Essien was appointed Minister of Environment and Hassan Muhammed Lawal was appointed Minister of Works and Housing.

-On 6 April 2010, Mohammed Daggash was appointed Minister of Works and Nduese Essien was appointed Minister of Lands, Housing & Urban Development.
+On 6 April 2010, Mohammed Daggash was appointed Minister of Works and Nduese Essien was appointed Minister of Lands, Housing and Urban Development.

 The table below lists current or past ministries.